nickbauman/sharauprint/README.md

 I estimate this happens about 1% of the time (YMMV) but it hasn't happened in while.

-I've included his code here as a zip file but I added a ".remove" extension.
+I've included John's code here as a zip file but I added a ".remove" extension.